'The Sweetest Thing': 10-Year-Old Phillies Fan Goes Viral For Giving Foul Ball To Crying Girl

-(CBS Local)— A 10-year-old boy is getting a lot of attention for what he did at Wednesday night’s Phillies game.
-Philadelphia sports fans sometimes get a bad reputation, but CBS Philly’s Eyewitness News set out Thursday to find two fans from Wednesday night’s Phillies game whose heartwarming story is working to change that.
+PHILADELPHIA (CBS) — A 10-year-old boy is getting a lot of attention for what he did at Wednesday night’s Phillies game.
+Philadelphia sports fans sometimes get a bad reputation, but Eyewitness News set out Thursday to find two fans from Wednesday night’s Phillies game whose heartwarming story is working to change that.

-The touching moment from Wednesday night’s Phillies game that has the whole city buzzing.READ MORE: 'Beyond Reckless': Atlanta Attorneys Plan To Sue Arrive Perimeter Apts.
-After Explosion
+The touching moment from Wednesday night’s Phillies game that has the whole city buzzing.READ MORE: At Least Three Students Arrested For New TikTok Challenge In Tampa Bay Area

 A foul ball was hit down the third-base line where 10-year-old Aaron Pressley was sitting with his dad.